-Despite the transition to a virtual environment, Georgetown Entreprenuership’s Summer Launch Showcase will have 32 students, its highest participation to date.
+Despite the transition to a virtual environment, Georgetown Entreprenuership’s Summer Launch Showcase featured 32 students, its highest participation to date.
 With over 20 different companies, the program is only gaining more popularity and involvement, speaking to the ever-growing success of the entrepreneurship culture and passion at Georgetown University’s McDonough School of Business.

 “The students adapted extraordinarily well and proved that this showcase can really turn their ideas into a reality — no matter the location or time zone,” said David Lange, program manager, Georgetown Entrepreneurship.